Mrrvm/os_lusiadas_2/content/artifacts/Lagos/Lagos.md

   - portugal
 ---
 ### TO-DO
-- Check what has happened to the bodies found in Lagos
+- Check what has happened to the bodies found in Lagos [[Found bodies]]
 - Check if the artefacts are stolen
 ### Notes